 Gal 5:25 Since we live by the Spirit, let us keep in step with the Spirit.

-Help as God is communicating to us
+Helps us to hear and understand what God is communicating to us

 “But the Advocate, the Holy Spirit, whom the Father will send in my name, will teach you all things and will remind you of everything I have said to you.”
 (John 14:26)